zlogic/mendix-docs/content/en/docs/catalog/manage/curate.md

 ### Adding or Editing a Catalog Description

-If a description was included in the contract, it will be displayed in the Data Source details page for the selected service.
+If a description was included in the contract, it will be displayed in the Service details page for the selected service.
 You can add a description or edit an existing description for the Catalog.
 They are included in searches.

-{{% alert color="info" %}}If there is a **Catalog Description** for a service, both descriptions will be retained for the service in the Catalog regardless of the one that is selected for display in the Data Source details page. {{% /alert %}}
+{{% alert color="info" %}}If there is a **Catalog Description** for a service, both descriptions will be retained for the service in the Catalog regardless of the one that is selected for display in the Service details page. {{% /alert %}}

 To edit the asset metadata, follow these steps:

-1. On the **Curate** page, click **Edit** to display the Edit Data Source box:
+1. On the **Curate** page, click **Edit** to display the Edit Service
     {{< figure src="/attachments/catalog/curate/service-metadata-box.png" alt="service metadata" class="no-border" >}}

 2. The description from the service metadata is displayed in the **Description provided by the contract**.
 This cannot be changed, as it is part of the service definition.
 You can provide an alternative description in the **Description** box.

 3. Add a description.
 This will be stored with the service details in the Catalog.
-4. Click **Save** to save the changes and return to the Data Source details page, which will now display the selected description.
+4. Click **Save** to save the changes and return to the Service details page, which will now display the selected description.

 ### Adding or Editing Tags to a Service {#tags}

 Add tags to categorize a registered service and provide additional means for finding the service.
 Tags that are specified for a service also apply to the datasets and attributes that are exposed in the service.
 Specify tags for the selected service by following these steps:

-1. On the Data Source details page of a selected service, click **Edit** to display the Edit Data Source screen.
+1. On the Service details page of a selected service, click **Edit** to display the Edit Service screen.
 2. To add tags, click the empty **Tags** input area:

     {{< figure src="/attachments/catalog/curate/service-metadata-tags.png" alt="tags" class="no-border" >}}